carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 ```

 -`samtools` is a package used to manipulate and work with mapping files. samtools view is one program within the whole samtools package.
--The flag `-bS` is not BS.
+-The flag `-bS` is not BS!
 It tells samtools to convert a bam file to a sam file.
 (Bioinformatics jokes = still not very funny.)

 #### 8. samtools sort